theKashey/kashe/README.md

   const memoizedData2 = memoizedFunction(localKasheKey, firstArgument, secondArgument);
 }
 ```
-So - almost the same as `React.useMemo`, but you might use it in Class Components and `mapStateToProps`.
+So - almost the same as `React.useMemo`, well closer to `React.cache`, but you might use it in Class Components, `mapStateToProps`, server, client, anywhere.

-### more like useMemo
 ### more like useMemo
 💡 `weakKashe` was created to allow you to inline function implementation, but this operation might be "unsafe"
 ```tsx